arrowHOME—US Scouting—BSA History

 Younger Version of Scouting.
 Interestingly enough, in spite of the BSA insistence that our Cub Scout program NOT be a younger version of the Scout program, this has actually been the trend for most of Cub Scouting's existence.
 Since its creation in 1941, the Webelos program has become progressively more independent of the Cub Scout pack and progressively more a younger version of the Scout program in its insignia, terminology, and advancement.
 Today's Webelos are properly called Webelos Scouts (not Webelos Cub Scouts), and they now wear the tan Scout uniform (with appropriate Webelos insignia) instead of the blue Cub Scout uniform.
 Although Webelos Scouts no longer use the Scout Handbook to work on Tenderfoot, today's Webelos Scout Handbook covers the Scout joining requirements (now called 'Scout' rank), as well as the Webelos activity badges.
 In addition, the requirements for some of the Webelos activity badges have been changed so that a Webelos graduate enters a Scout troop essentially finished with the Scout rank.
 Webelos dens generally pick a den name and wear a Scout patrol patch in place of their den numeral (but they are still officially a den and not a patrol).
 Webelos advancement is handled by the Webelos Den Leader rather than the parents, and Webelos activities are more parent-child than family-centered.

 Meaning of "Webelos."
 The name Webelos (which is always spelled with the 's') and the Arrow of Light symbol actually date from Cub Scouting's founding in 1930.
 Webelos was the name of the made-up "tribe" to which all Cubs belonged, symbolized by the Arrow of Light (which was not yet a badge to be earned).
 When the BSA created a new rank above Lion in 1941, they used the Cub Scout tribe name and symbol (the new rank was called the Webelos award until 1977, when it was renamed the Arrow of Light award and yet another new rank created bearing the name Webelos).
 From 1930 to 1967, the Webelos name had a double meaning.
 The consonants in WeBeLoS stood for the Cub Scout rank progression culminating with graduation into a Boy Scout troop (Wolf, Bear, Lion, Scout), a meaning lost when the Lion rank was discontinued.
 The full name stood for "We'll Be Loyal" (later, apparently because someone felt the final 's' should stand for something, this became "We'll Be Loyal Scouts").
 For about a decade after the creation of the Webelos rank, the Webelos tribal name was still applied to all Cub Scouts.
-During the 1950s, the name gradually became the sole property of the senior Cub Scouts working on the Webelos badge (although all new Cub Scouts must still learn the secret meaning of the Webelos name as a requirement for the Bobcat rank).
+During the 1950s, the name gradually became the sole property of the senior Cub Scouts working on the Webelos badge.

 Former Tiger Cubs